-IVP - weight limit 500 lbs - Pick up 3 bottles of mag citrate from the drug store; after you eat lunch, you can ONLY have clear liquids the rest of the day until midnight; drink the 1st bottle at 6pm, wait 1 ½ hours to drink the 2nd bottle, and another 1 ½ hours to drink the 3rd bottle.
+IVP - weight limit 712 lbs stationary and 586 lbs with table in motion - Pick up 3 bottles of mag citrate from the drug store; after you eat lunch, you can ONLY have clear liquids the rest of the day until midnight; drink the 1st bottle at 6pm, wait 1 ½ hours to drink the 2nd bottle, and another 1 ½ hours to drink the 3rd bottle.
 Nothing at all to eat OR drink after midnight.
 If you are over 60 years old or diabetic – BUN & Creatinine (lab work) within the last 30 days is required.

 MAMMOGRAPHY - Do not wear lotion, powder or deodorant.
 If you have previous mammograms at another facility, please bring these with you to avoid a delay in your results.

 NUCLEAR MEDICINE STUDY - weight limit 440 lbs

 Stress Test – no caffeine or decaf products 24 hours prior to test; no beta blockers 24 hours prior to test; do not eat or drink anything 6 hours prior to test.
 No Cardiazem, Diltiazem, or Verapamil (calcium channel blockers).
 See additional instructions on the back. ***Please bring a list of your medications***